Mathieu2301/Temp-Mail-API/README.md

 ___
 ## Problems

- If you have errors in console or unwanted behavior, just reload the page.
- If the problem persists, please create an issue [here](https://github.com/Mathieu2301/Temp-Mail-API/issues).
+ If you have errors in console or unwanted behavior, please create an issue [here](https://github.com/Mathieu2301/Temp-Mail-API/issues).